vasemili/Educational-Stock-Application/README.md

 # Educational Stock App

 ## Description
 The Educational Stock App is a comprehensive educational platform for stock market enthusiasts.
-Built with Flask, JavaScript, HTML, and CSS, it offers a multi-page experience with various features including educational resources, a history of stocks, interactive analysis tools, user authentication, feedback mechanisms, and a unique article summarization feature for financial news.
+Built with Flask, JavaScript, HTML, and CSS, it offers a multi-page experience with various features including educational resources, a history of stocks, interactive analysis tools (short-term forecasting with ML models and sentiment analysis), user authentication, feedback mechanisms, and a unique article summarization feature for financial news.

 ## Features
+- **Glossary**: This is a page dedicated to inform people of important stock market ideas.
 - **Educational Resources**: A dedicated page offering valuable learning materials for beginners and advanced traders.
 - **Chatbot Integration**: Each page features an interactive chatbot to assist users in navigating the platform and answering queries.
 - **Stock History**: Users can explore the historical data of various stocks, visualized effectively.